dewald-els-arribatec/google-ts-lint-setup-guide/README.md

 npx gts init
 # Initialize Google TypeScript Library
 ```

+> 📝 If you are prompted to install `create-gts`, enter Yes.

 The above command will install the `gts` package and create the necessary files to lint and format the project.